- Home

 - The small molecule drug discovery outsourcing in the U.S. is expected to grow significantly over the forecast period.

-- Based on workflow, the lead identification & candidate optimization segment held the highest market share of 32.19% in 2024.
+- By workflow, the lead identification & candidate optimization segment held the largest market share of 32.25% in 2025.

-- Based on service, the chemistry services segment held the highest market share in 2024.
+- By service, the chemistry services segment held the largest market share in 2025.

-- By therapeutics area, the respiratory system segment held the highest market share in 2024.
+- By therapeutics area, the respiratory system segment held the largest market share in 2025.

 Market Size & Forecast